VallieTracy/machine-learning-challenge/README.md

 # Exoplanet Exploration thru Machine Learning
+### *An analysis of five machine learning models*

 ![exoplanets.jpg](Images/exoplanets.jpg)

+## Background

+Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

+To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.

 ### Before You Begin